JamesPImes/og_production_analyzer/README.md

 ## Why?

-An "oil and gas lease" is a contract between a landowner and oil company that lays out the terms for the company to drill wells on the land, the royalties they must pay to the landowner, and other terms.
+An "oil and gas lease" is a contract between a landowner and an oil company that lays out the terms for the company to drill wells on the land, the royalties they must pay to the landowner, etc.

-A typical lease is negotiated for a specific period time (e.g., 1 year, 5 years, whatever gets negotiated) -- __and then indefinitely, for as long as oil and/or gas are produced from one or more wells on the leased lands.__
+A typical lease is negotiated to last a specific period time (e.g., 1 year, 5 years, whatever gets negotiated) -- __and then to continue indefinitely, for as long as oil and/or gas are produced from one or more wells on the leased lands.__
 Without consistent production, the lease will automatically terminate.
 The lease will often specify just how consistent the production must be -- commonly allowing up to 90 consecutive days before expiration.